DOREGO-dev/sentient-summarizer/README.md

 - **API Model:** The model used is set in [`backend/server.js`](backend/server.js) as `MODEL`.
 You can change this to another Fireworks model if desired.
 - **Frontend Assets:** Replace `logor.svg` with your own logo if needed.

-## Security Note

-**Do not commit your API key to version control.** Use environment variables and `.env` files for sensitive information.

 ## Troubleshooting